 - AlertON - Enable alerts.

-- Pivot/Support/Resistance - Change color lines and text.
+- Pivot/Support/Resistance - Change text color.

 Added vertical line of the signal